heinzwittenbrink/slides-editorial-processes/lecture-4.md

 ## Standards and accountancy

- Decisions are made in a framework and can be justified and improved by referring to that framwork
+ Decisions are made in a framework and can be justified and improved by referring to that framework